Share on Facebook

 This means carrying the minimum required insurance limits or an equivalent alternative, such as a bond or cash deposit with the DMV.
 Even a one-day gap counts as a lapse.
 If you drive during that time and an accident occurs, the state considers you uninsured.

-Legal Consequences of an Insurance Lapse
+The Legal Consequences of a Car Insurance Lapse

 California takes uninsured driving seriously.
 If your insurance lapses and you are caught or involved in an accident, you could face: